Lumholtz's tree-kangaroo: Blindness

 In June 2019, it was reported that many Lumholtz's tree-kangaroos were going blind.
 Normally almost invisible in the treetops, they were being found in schools, sheds and in the middle of roads, unable to see and confused.
 Veterinarian Andrew Peters, from Charles Sturt University, said he had found evidence of optic nerve and brain damage, suggesting that a new viral infection was involved.

 Karen Coombes, who has cared for injured tree kangaroos on her property west of Cairns for two decades, said she thought successive dry periods in the area were contributing to the eye problems.
-Her theory is that, because the animals only eat the leaves of the rainforest trees they inhabit, which are always fairly toxic, the drier-than-normal weather over recent years could have caused the toxins in the leaves to become more concentrated.
-No toxin has been identified and this hypothesis remains speculative and unsubstantiated.
+Her theory was that, because the animals only eat the leaves of the rainforest trees they inhabit, which are always fairly toxic, the drier-than-normal weather over recent years could have caused the toxins in the leaves to become more concentrated.
+No toxin has been identified and the hypothesis remains speculative and unsubstantiated.

-Other work by wildlife veterinarian Amy Shima and wildlife biologist Roger Martin (author of Tree-kangaroos of Australia and New Guinea), does not support these claims.
-Their fieldwork spanning five years has found no convincing evidence of widespread blindness in Lumholtz's tree-kangaroo.
-Working with a comparative veterinary ocular pathologist from a university in the United States, Shima has looked at nearly 100 eyes from Lumholtz's tree-kangaroo carcasses (primarily road-killed animals) and has found no evidence of widespread blindness or pathology.
-These findings were recently presented in a poster presentation at the international Wildlife Disease Association conference.
+Work by wildlife veterinarian Amy Shima and wildlife biologist Roger Martin (author of Tree-kangaroos of Australia and New Guinea), did not support those claims.
+Their fieldwork, spanning five years, found no convincing evidence of widespread blindness in Lumholtz's tree-kangaroo.
+Working with a comparative veterinary ocular pathologist from a university in the United States, Shima looked at nearly 100 eyes from Lumholtz's tree-kangaroo carcasses (primarily road-killed animals) and found no evidence of widespread blindness or pathology.
+Those findings were recently presented in a poster presentation at the international Wildlife Disease Association conference.